 Attendance rates, which measured out at a six (four minimum) on the old rubric, were given a much more favorable rating for R-2 on the new APR draft — a 9.5 out of 10, for 95 percent.

-The most surprising of the results comes when we reach graduation rate.
+Page 4 of 4 - The most surprising of the results comes when we reach graduation rate.
 Whereas the district has struggled slightly in the past with meeting the graduation rate requirements set forth by DESE (recall the aforementioned 2009-10 example, as well as this year's four rating on the original APR), under the new format R-2 received a perfect 30/30, or 100 percent mark.

 Weighing the importance of each specific standard criterion in relation to biggest "bang for one's buck," percentage-wise, it could be argued that, moving forward, the district should focus upon upping its testing scores in the areas of English Language Arts and Science to get to their goal of "Distinction in Performance."
 By earning one point in each of these categories (two, total), they would hit exactly 90 percent, considering none of the other areas were to drop off in performance.
 Social Studies testing also provides an area where improvement could likely be seen quickly and easily, in both the Academic Achievement and Subgroup Achievement categories.
 Throw in the possibility for upward movement in the CCR 1-3 and CCR 5-6 categories, and R-2 has several options to choose from in sustaining enough wiggle room to reaching 90.